 Cord Cutting 101 DOVER Fall 2018

 with Leah Gomes

-Ever thought about getting rid of cable or satellite TV because it was just too pricy?
+Ever thought about getting rid of cable or satellite TV because it was just too pricey?
 Well, you aren’t the only one!
-The Internet has provided so many more options to help you get just the content you want for less.
-So, if you have reliable wireless internet and are interested in cutting the cord, attend this class to learn how to navigate through all of the options so that you can cut cable TV and legally stream your content online so you pay less and still get your shows.
-Instructor Leah Gomes is PVAEC’s Career and College Transitions instructor.
-She has taught many successful computer/technology courses over the years.
+The internet has provided so many more options to help you get the content you want for less.
+So, if you have reliable wireless internet and are interested in cutting the cord, attend this class to learn how to navigate through all of the options so that you can cut cable TV and legally stream your content online, pay less, and still get your shows.

 with Mary Margaret Ripley

 Fermented veggies are becoming all the rage.
 That's funny since fermentation is one of the oldest, tastiest and most fun ways to preserve food.
 Do it yourself with easy ingredients for a fraction of the cost of buying it at the store.
 In this hands-on class you'll learn how to slice, salt, and stomp your way into your own fermented creations like sauerkraut, kimchi, and more.
 Come on y'all, even babies love this stuff!
-Optional: bring cutting board, knife, large mixing bowl, quart jar.
+Please bring a large bowl, cutting board, grater, knives and a quart jar.
 Mary Margaret Ripley and her family like to have fermented foods as a part of their everyday lives.
 Since 2006 she has fermented many kinds of foods, especially veggies from her family farm.
 Join her for a busy, fun, and friendly class that just might get you hooked, too!